Beware of the Asset Forfeiture Clause on ABLE Accounts

 • Transfer to new beneficiary.
 Change the beneficiary of the ABLE account or rollover the ABLE account to another ABLE account.
 The new beneficiary must be an eligible individual who is a member of the family of the deceased beneficiary.
 The rollover must occur prior to the death of the original beneficiary.

 • Keep funds in 529 plan account and transfer funds to an ABLE account as needed.
 529 plans do not have a forfeiture clause, so keeping most of the money in a 529 plan account protects them from forfeiture by the state.
 A tax-free rollover from the 529 plan account to the ABLE account will allow the 529 plan funds to be used to pay for qualified disability-related expenses.
-The Tax Cuts and Jobs Act of 2017 allows tax-free transfers from 529 plan accounts to ABLE accounts prior to January 1, 2026.
+The Tax Cuts and Jobs Act of 2017 allowed tax-free transfers from 529 plan accounts to ABLE accounts, and this provision has been made permanent as of July 4, 2025.
 The beneficiary of the ABLE account must be the same as the beneficiary of the 529 plan account or a member of the family of the beneficiary of the 529 plan account.
-Total annual contributions to an ABLE account, including transfers from a 529 plan account, are limited to the annual gift tax exclusion amount, which is $15,000 in 2019 and adjusted annually for inflation.
+Total annual contributions to an ABLE account, including transfers from a 529 plan account, are limited to the annual gift tax exclusion amount, which is $19,000 in 2025 and adjusted annually for inflation.

 A good place to start: